pbayer/DiscreteEventsCompanion.jl/docs/src/examples/queue_mmc_sm.md

 end
 ```

-Then we implement the transition functions and the Actor loop running them:
+Then we implement the transition functions and the actor loop running them:

 ```julia
 act!(::Server, ::𝑋, ::𝐸) = nothing   # a default transition